TanStack/router/docs/guide/route-masking.md

 })
 ```

-When creating a route masking, you'll need to pass 1 argument with at least:
+When creating a route mask, you'll need to pass 1 argument with at least:

 - `routeTree` - The route tree that the route mask will be applied to
 - `from` - The route ID that the route mask will be applied to